 Termination

 Membership in the Association shall not be transferable and shall terminate upon a member’s resignation or death.
 Members may resign from the Association by submitting a resignation in writing to the President of the Association.
 Players who are Active Members may resign by submitting a resignation in writing to the Head Coach of the team for which the player is playing.
 Membership in the Association may be terminated by the Board if the member is sixty (60) days in the arrears of payment of Registration fees or for behavior that would otherwise bring the reputation of the Association into disrepute.

+(Question: Do we have a procedure for this?
+If not could it run similar to the removal committee of a BOD member?)

+6.4a The termination of a membership will use the following procedure:

+a.
+The member will be notified in writing via email from the President of the decision to terminate the membership, and the reasoning.

+b.
+The member will be notified by phone after the written communication is issued.

+c.
+The terminated member will have the opportunity to present a case to reinstate membership to a committee of three board members.

+d.
+This sub committee will be selected by the President of the Association.

+e.
+A decision will be reached within 24 hours of said presentation.
+That decision will be communicated in writing to the member.
+Meeting proceedings remain confidential to the committee.

+f.
+The final decision of the sub-committee stands.

 Membership Fees